Lovelock Cave: Prehistoric sling

 A hand woven textile sling was collected by Loud in 1912 but it was not reported or studied extensively until years later.
 Archaeologists are interested in the specific specimen because it is recognized as one of the earliest slings in North America.
 The Indians of the Northern Paiute or Paviotso were occupants of the area during historic times and they recognized the sling as a toy or used for hunting and war.
 Slings were known to serve different purposes such as a toy, a forehead band, or a mechanism for hunting birds.
 The design of the sling found at Lovelock was constructed through a simple knotting technique from a two-ply yarn.
 The pattern on the sling is reversible.
 It was likely made from various pieces of available fiber.
 The sling found at Lovelock is just one of the many handmade textile items of the cave.
 Traps and nets were also crafted to assist hunters during their search for food.
 Baskets and other food storage items were used to ensure that during times of resource scarcity everyone would have enough food for survival.

 Dating

 The burials from Lovelock Cave do not appear to be similar to the earlier burials from Spirit Cave or to the later burials from Stillwater Marsh.
-The eight burials from Lovelock Cave were buried at various times between 4,500 and 900 years B.P.
+The eight burials from Lovelock Cave were buried at various times between 2500 BC and 1100 AD.

 There are also the similar, approximately contemporaneous Elephant Mountain Cave bundle burials from the Black Rock Desert north of Lovelock, Nevada.
 The site was extensively looted, and its study is difficult.
 A pair of sandals from the cave have been radiocarbon dated to 10,000 years ago, making them the oldest footwear ever found in Nevada and among the oldest in the world.